One Thing (Finger Eleven song)

-"One Thing" is a song by Canadian rock band Finger Eleven, released on September 8, 2003, as the second single from their self-titled third album (2003).
+"One Thing" is a song by the Canadian rock band Finger Eleven, released on September 8, 2003, as the second single from their self-titled third album (2003).
 It reached number 16 on the US Billboard Hot 100 and entered the top 10 on three other Billboard charts.
 In Canada, it became a top-10 hit on contemporary hit radio.

 Release

 The band Finger Eleven had thought their single "Stay in Shadow" from their 2003 album Finger Eleven would become a popular hit, but strong success fell on "One Thing" instead, although the track didn't find wide mainstream attention until several months after its 2003 release.
 "One Thing" reached number five on the US Billboard Modern Rock Tracks chart and stayed there for 26 weeks.
 It also peaked at number 16 on the Billboard Hot 100, number two on the Billboard Adult Top 40 chart, and number 23 on the Billboard Adult Contemporary chart.